 The new generation of the two-seat mid-engine sports car is debuting in two classic Porsche versions: the Cayman and the Cayman S. The base model is powered by a 2.7-liter flat six-cylinder engine with 275 hp (202 kW).
 It accelerates from zero to 100 km/h in 5.4 seconds, depending on the equipment, and reaches a top speed of 266 km/h.
 Its NEDC fuel consumption lies between 7.7 l/100 km and 8.2 l/100 km, depending on the selected transmission.

 Both sport coupés are equipped with standard manual six-speed transmission.
-The seven-speed Porsche Doppelkupplungsgetriebe (PDK) can be ordered as an option; it enables faster acceleration together with better fuel economy.
+The seven-speed Porsche Doppelkupplungsgetriebe (PDK) can be delivered as an option; it enables faster acceleration and better fuel economy.

 Porsche is also upgrading the Cayman with new optional features.
-For the first time the sport coupé is now available with Adaptive Cruise Control (ACC), which controls the distance to the car ahead in traffic and vehicle speed, as well as a specially developed Burmester sound system.
-Another new optional feature for the Cayman is the keyless Entry & Drive system, which is available as an option.
+For example, the sport coupé is now available with Adaptive Cruise Control (ACC) for the first time, which controls the distance to the car ahead in traffic and vehicle speed, as well as a specially developed Burmester sound system.
+Another new feature for the Cayman is the keyless Entry & Drive system, which is available as an option.

 Design: new proportions, prominent lines